Category:

 DocuSign works well for most teams looking at different e-signature programs.
 It’s easy to use, plays well with other tools, and helps businesses move away from acquiring wet signatures.
 Whether you're in sales, HR, or legal ops, DocuSign can help simplify that back-and-forth.

 Now, if you're managing more than just the signing step, Aline might be the better fit.
 It’s not just for lawyers; it’s for anyone dealing with contracts daily.
-You get drafting, contract redlining, approvals, and e-signatures in one system.
+You get drafting, contract redlining, approvals, e-signatures, and much more in one system.

 So if you're tired of managing five different apps, Aline brings it all together and helps you stay focused on the work, not the tools.